kuritka/WebpackDemo/readme.md

  Autoprefixing (i.e. to background: linear-gradient(to top, #eee, white);  automatically adds background: -webkit-linear-gradient(bottom, #eee, white);) execute all by 'npm start' build PROD by 'npm run build'
+ Images: Webpack transforms images to base64 format (url-loader, file-loader); (i.e. images up to size 100kb are downloaded as inlined base64 image instead of downloading multiple resources.
+Bigger images are not transformed).
+        - I skipped this functionality on purpose.
+Open topic for discussions
+ Fonts: If font  exceed specified size limit it will be copied to build folder, otherwise it is bundled in css

 https://designshack.net/articles/css/7-awesome-emmet-html-time-saving-tips/